Top 8 Ridiculous Weapons in Final Fantasy

 Used by: Relm from Final Fantasy 6

 Fifth place goes to the brush-wielding Relm Arrowny from Final Fantasy 6.
-I admit it - you can give this young girl normal weapons like daggers.
+Admittedly, you can give this young girl normal weapons like daggers.
 But where's the fun in that?
-Instead, try using her unique set of weapons - paintbrushes.
+Instead, try using her unique set of weapons—paintbrushes.
 Look, if I were sent into war as a little kid with only a brush, I'd probably just use it to draw my will.
-But somehow, Relm is able to sketch enemies, creating a copy of them that will fight for you.
-The power of the copy depends on the strength of the foe being sketched.
-Relm's magic allows the brush to work wonders her, but it's still pretty laughable to imagine having to fight with a simply paintbrush.
+But somehow, Relm is able to sketch enemies, creating a copy of them that will fight for you; the power of the copy depends on the strength of the foe being sketched.
+Relm's magic allows the brush to work wonders her, but it's still pretty laughable to imagine having to fight with a simple art tool.

 Used by: Lulu from Final Fantasy 10

 Wakka's own love interest in FF10, Lulu, follows suit by using a variety of impractical weapons.
-Kind of weird, considering how smart and practical Lulu tends to be.
+Kind of weird, considering how practical Lulu tends to be.
 In the game, she fights using offensive black magic, striking adversaries with a variety of elemental attacks.
-Her physical attacks are incredibly weak, and almost never make a difference.
+However, her physical attacks are incredibly weak.
 Gee, who would have thought that a doll wouldn't be all that damaging?
 Lulu, if you just used a sword or something, maybe you'd be an awesome mage and warrior.

 Used by: Deuce from Final Fantasy Type-0

-Yes, this chick from the PlayStation 4 title, FF Type-0, is really named Deuce.
+Yes, this young lass from the PlayStation 4 title, FF Type-0, is hilariously named Deuce.
 She's a polite and respectful girl whose part of an elite combat unit.
-I'll tell ya, they must be pretty darn skilled if one of their members uses a freaking flute in battle.
+And they must be pretty darn skilled if one of their members uses a freaking flute in battle.
 Deuce somehow summons orbs to use as projectiles with the instrument, though she is slow-moving and vulnerable while attacking.
 She often works better as a support character, as she has many abilities that heal her allies.
 Well, at least the other members of her team use actual weapons, right?

 Used by: Ace from Final Fantasy Type-0

-Don't ask me how, but the next member of the Class Zero squad fights effectively using only a deck of cards.
+Don't ask me how, but the next member of the Class Zero squad fights effectively using only a deck of cards a la Gambit from X-Men.
 Ace repeatedly throws them as projectiles, making him an agile and ranged combatant.
-How do the cards actually damage enemies?
-I think he magically infuses them, almost reminiscent of Gambit from the X-Men.
+How do the cards actually damage enemies, you ask?
+Who cares, it looks cool.
 Oh, and Ace can teleport.
-I don't know why he doesn't just use that to warp behind enemies and stab them, but hey - who are we to judge a man who loves his cards?
+I'm not sure why he doesn't just use that to warp behind enemies and stab them, but hey—man loves his cards.

 Used by: Setzer from Final Fantasy 6

 The gambler from FF6, Setzer Gabbiani, takes first place today.
-Like Ace, you can equip him with cards, but you can also give him a pair of dice, which he'll roll at enemies.
+Like Ace, you can equip him with cards, but why give him razor-sharp cards when you can instead provide him a pair of dice, which he'll, uh, roll at enemies.
 And that's it.
 They don't blow up, they're not charged with energy, none of that.
-Setzer simply tosses two small plastic cubes at enemies.
+Setzer simply tosses two small plastic cubes at any man-eating monster he faces.

 Which weapons would be useless in real combat?

-This concludes our review of some amazingly impractical weapons in Final Fantasy.
-They're fun to pick on, but keep giving 'em to us - it's always awesome to slay dragons and conquer demons using cards, flutes, and dolls.
-Let me know which of today's weapon you find to be most ridiculous, and I hope to see you at our next countdown!
+These absurd Final Fantasy weapons are fun to pick on, but keep giving 'em to us, Square—it's always awesome to slay dragons and conquer demons using cards, flutes, and dolls.
+Hey, they teamed with Disney to make the entire Kingdom Hearts franchise about formidable weaponized keys.
+But for now, let us know which of today's weapons you find most ridiculous and I'll see you at our next gaming review!